herndonj/fall2016Intro2R/README.md

 # README

 ## Project Update:
-* The current .Rmd file is: "Intro-2R-beta.html"
+* The current script file is: "Intro-2R-beta.Rmd"

 * Remember, this is a **work in progress**.
 And it needs a lot more progress